threshold-continuity-alliance/calmoji/README.md

 * **Symbolic**
 * **Context-sensitive**

-**Meetmoji Forge** is designed from first principles to support high-coherence scheduling across global teams, without sacrificing clarity or dignity.
+**calmoji** is designed from first principles to support high-coherence scheduling across global teams, without sacrificing clarity or dignity.

 It works by: